ArchipelagoMW/Archipelago/WebHostLib/static/assets/tutorial/archipelago/plando_en.md

 3. This block will always trigger and will lock boss relics on the bosses.
 4. This block has an 80% chance of occurring and when it does will place all but 1 of the items randomly among the four locations chosen here.
-6. This block will always trigger and will attempt to place a random 2 of Levitate, Revealer and Energize into other players' Master Sword Pedestals or Boss Relic 1 locations.
+5. This block will always trigger and will attempt to place a random 2 of Levitate, Revealer and Energize into other players' Master Sword Pedestals or Boss Relic 1 locations.
+6. This block will always trigger and will attempt to place a random number, between 1 and 4, of progressive swords into any locations within a game slot named BobsSlaytheSpire.

 ## Boss Plando
 As this is currently only supported by A Link to the Past instead of explaining here please refer to the